Jezreel Valley: Name

-The Arabic name of the valley is Marj Bani Amir (مرج بني عامر), which translates as the 'Meadow of the Banu Amir', an Arab tribe, parts of which took up abode in the valley after the 7th-century Muslim conquest.
+The Arabic name of the valley is Marj Bani Amir (مرج بني عامر), which translates as the 'Meadow of the Banu Amir', an Arab tribe, or its common variant Marj Ibn ʿĀmir (مرج ابن عامر), lit.
+'Meadow of the son of Amir'.
+According to historian Amnon Cohen, parts of the Banu Amir took up abode in the valley after the 7th-century Muslim conquest.
+The historian Yossef Rapoport holds that the Banu Amir tribe did not migrate to the valley, but rather the inhabitants of the valley adopted lineage from the Banu Amir; in Rapoport's view, this was a culmination of a generational process in rural Palestine and Syria in the post-Crusader period whereby locals embraced an Arab identity and sought to bind themselves to the Arab genealogical tree.

+The name 'Marj Bani Amir' was not used by the Ayyubid-era (1187–1260) geographer Yaqut al-Hamawi in his 13th-century work.
+Its earliest recorded use was in the work A'yan al-Asr by the Mamluk historian al-Safadi (d.
+1363).
+Rapoport considers it "the most famous [originally] "Arab" place-name in Palestine".
 The name was increasingly used in Arabic texts to refer to the region as an administrative unit during the late Mamluk period (1260–1517).
 In earlier Arabic texts, the region was called after one of its well known sites, the Ayn Jalut spring.
 Marj Bani Amir became the official administrative name of the district which encompassed the valley from early Ottoman rule (1517–1917).
-A common variant of this name is Marj Ibn ʿĀmir (مرج ابن عامر), lit.
-'Meadows of the son of Amir'.
 With the advent of British rule in 1917 and the gradual acquisition of the valley by Jewish land organizations, the Arabic name fell out of official use in favor of the biblical 'Jezreel Valley'.